SWORD (SWORD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SWORD Historical Price

-According to the latest data gathered on SWORD live price page, the current price of SWORD is 0USD.
-The circulating supply of SWORD(SWORD) is 7.03B SWORD , giving it a market capitalization of $14.29K.
+According to the latest data gathered on SWORD live price page, the current price of SWORD is 0.00000221USD.
+The circulating supply of SWORD(SWORD) is 7.03B SWORD , giving it a market capitalization of $15.53K.

 - 24-hour0.00%$ --$ --$ --